 Crispy Shrimp & Poblano Tacos with Avocado Cilantro Sauce

 For the crispy shrimp tacos:

-- 1 lb. raw shrimp, peeled & deviened (fresh or frozen)
+- 1 lb. raw shrimp, peeled & deviened (tail shells removed)

 - 2 Tbsp fresh cilantro, finely chopped

 - 1 garlic clove, minced

 - 2 tsp chili powder

 - ¼ tsp cayenne (optional)